mailto: blog -at- heyrick -dot- eu

 It is, however, what got me back into the RISC OS scene, using the S-video output and a video capture card on the EeePC!

 My first car (actually, my third, but this was the first one I drove).
-An ancient, noisy, horrifically expensive Aixam 400SL.
+An ancient (1997, 58000kms but I don't believe that), noisy, horrifically expensive Aixam 400SL.
 But, she's the car that taught me to dive.
 And the photo above is me, in Châteaubriant, three days after having received my car, having never driven before in my life.

 Our reliable Citroën C1 (shown raised off the ground so it doesn't count as a car as a non-licenced driver cannot insure it).
 Mom named her.